FUNDED ORGANIZATIONS

 Spaceworks unlocks opportunities by connecting creative professionals with space, training, and business resources.
 From the entrepreneurs and artists who dream big dreams to the Tacoma residents and donors who love their city and want to see it thrive, they are empowering the community and revitalizing the city one brilliant idea at a time.

 Symphony Tacoma’s mission is to build community through music.
-Inspiring audiences with live symphonic experiences that transcend tradition, our part-time professional orchestra annually performs concerts for nearly 15,000 citizens and provides education programs for approximately 6,000 youth in the Greater Pierce County Region.
+Inspiring audiences with live symphonic experiences that transcend tradition, their part-time professional orchestra annually performs concerts for nearly 15,000 citizens and provides education programs for approximately 6,000 youth in the greater Pierce County region.

 Tacoma Art Museum (TAM) is a premier destination and resource for the art of the Pacific Northwest and the broader Western region.
 Celebrating over 85 years, TAM’s mission is to transform communities by sharing art that inspires broader perspectives and cultivates a compassionate future.
 TAM’s collection contains more than 5,400 works.